Meet The Team

 “I did then what I knew how to do, now that I know better, I do better”— Maya Angelou

 Jessica Trujillo is a Behavioral Technician who works with children and adults with special behaviors to help them reach their fullest potential in life.
 Jessica believes that teaching in a loving and fun environment will enhance skills to become their better self.
 Throughout Jessica's educational career she has graduated from the California State University of Long Beach with a Bachelor's Degree in Sociology.
-Later this year Jessica will pursue a Master's Degree in Business Administration and will be taking the ABAT (Applied Behavioral Analysis Behavior) Exam.
-Jessica's hobbies include hanging out with friends, a family, boyfriend, and cat Luna.
+Later this year Jessica will pursue a Master's Degree in Business Administration.
+Jessica's hobbies include hanging out with friends, a family, her boyfriend, and cat Luna.
 She also has a small business in jewelry, enjoys sunset walks, painting, drawing, and believe it or not deep cleaning her house.

 "Be happy with what you have while working for what you want" - Hellen Keller